All About Beetles

 Did you know that insects blood is normally green?
 Because insect blood doesn't need to transport oxygen around its body, it contains no haemoglobin - which is what gives blood a red colour in people.

 Japanese Beetles - A Harmful Beetle

-A small beetle at about 15 millimetres in length and 10 millimetres wide.
+A small beetle at about 15 millimeters in length and 10 millimeters wide.

-In its native Japan, this beetle is of little harm as it is controlled by natural predators.
-However, in America it is considered a huge pest to many plants such as roses, hops and grapes.
-It is believed that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.
+In its native Japan, this beetle is of little harm, being controlled by natural predators.
+However, in America, it is considered a massive pest to many plants such as roses, hops, and grapes.
+It’s thought that the Japanese Beetle appeared in America around 1916 when accidentally imported with a shipment of Iris bulbs.

 Boll Weavil Beetle - A Harmful Beetle

 The Boll Weevil is a beetle that feeds on cotton buds and flowers.